johaGL/old_version_tracegroomer/README.md

 |   MCF001089_TD02 | Control\_cell\_T0-2 | Control  | T0h   | 0     | cell       |
 |  MCF001089_TD03 | Control\_cell\_T0-3 | Control  | T0h   | 0     | cell       |

 You can create it with any spreadsheet program such as Excel or Google Sheets or LibreOfice Calc.
-At the moment of saving your file you specify that the delimiter must be a comma, see https://support.microsoft.com/en-us/office/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6.
+At the moment of saving your file you specify that the delimiter must be a `tab` ("Tab delimiter" or similar option depending of your context), see https://support.microsoft.com/en-us/office/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6.

 Column names in metadata must be exactly:
  - original\_name